JasonPuglisi/descent/README.md

 ## Phillips Hue Control

-To enable Phillips Hue control, append `/hue` to the URL and follow setup instructions.
+To enable Phillips Hue control, visit [`/now/app/hue`](https://wagnaria.xyz/now/app/hue) and follow the setup instructions.
 Light colors will be set according to the three most prominent album art colors.
-If more than three lights are detected, the colors will be reused.
+If more than three lights are selected, the colors will be reused.